 - With this information, the person in Russia only needs to download and install the correct VPN app.
 They can then use the credentials you sent them to connect to a VPN server and get all the benefits.

 These instructions assume that the person in Russia can log into the VPN's website.
 But if they can't log in immediately (perhaps Roskomnadzor has added the VPN to their accursed Single Register) there is still hope.
 They can…

 Use this alternate way to get to the VPN provider's website

-The workaround begins by the person in Russia downloading and installing the Brave browser.
-Once they have done this, they should launch the browser, then select the New Private Window with Tor option in the hamburger (three horizontal line) menu in the top right corner of the browser window.
+The workaround begins with the person in Russia downloading and installing the Brave browser.
+Once they have done this, they should launch the browser, then select the New Private Window with Tor option in the hamburger (three horizontal lines) menu in the top right corner of the browser window.
 This will let them connect to the VPN company's website without getting blocked.

 If all else fails

 If even using Tor doesn't get the person in Russia access to the VPN company's website, you have a final card to play.
 Follow these steps carefully:

 - Find out what kind of device the person in Russia will be using to connect to the internet.
 You may need this information in a moment.

 - Go to the VPN provider's website yourself.
 Once there, use their 24/7 live chat support line and tell the support tech that you need a unique download link for the VPN app to share with someone in Russia.

 - Using a secure messaging app (or another secure communication platform), send the unique download link to the person in Russia.
 They should be able to use this link to download the VPN app they need without getting blocked.